-Instruction : 3 hours per week

-CIE : 30 Marks

-SEE : 70 Marks

-Duration of SEE : 3 Hours

-Credits : 03
+Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks

-- 1. To understand the dynamic programming to solve problems of discrete and continuous variables - 2.
-To apply the concept of non-linear programming and carry out sensitivity analysis - 3.
-To understand deterministic and probabilistic inventory control models.
+- To understand the dynamic programming to solve problems of discrete and continuous variables - To apply the concept of non-linear programming and carry out sensitivity analysis - To understand deterministic and probabilistic inventory control models.

-- 1. apply the dynamic programming to solve problems of discrete and continuous variables - 2. apply the concept of non-linear programming - 3. carry out sensitivity analysis - 4. understand deterministic and probabilistic inventory control models. - 5.model the real-world problem and simulate it.
+- 1. apply the dynamic programming to solve problems of discrete and continuous variables - 2. apply the concept of non-linear programming - 3. carry out sensitivity analysis - 4. understand deterministic and probabilistic inventory control models.

+5.model the real-world problem and simulate it.